 The "Science Overnight" program allows families to spend the night in the museum.
 Participants bring their sleeping bags and pillows and get to enjoy the magic and wonder of science – after dark.
-Each Bright Night! is themed and includes access to all of the museum’s exhibits and shows, plus specially designed hands-on activities.
-Get more information or call (405) 602-6664.
+Each event is themed and includes access to all of the museum’s exhibits and shows, plus specially designed hands-on activities.

 Science Museum Oklahoma members are entitled to unlimited admission to exhibits, the Planetarium, Science Live and more than 250 other partner museums worldwide for one year.
 They also receive email newsletters and special membership events and discounts on birthday parties, Science Shop purchases and educational classes at the museum.

 Pavlov’s Café serves a wide variety of foods from bagels and yogurt parfaits for breakfast to sandwiches and salads in the afternoon.
 Group rates are available for dining parties of 15 or more, but you should call ahead - (405) 602-3760.